bookofproofs/bookofproofs.github.io/_sources/history/13th-century/ockham.md

 * One of the main problems he contributed to was the problem of universals: is there anything in reality which corresponds to our general words and concepts, and if so, what is it like?
 * Here there are strong connections to mathematics, for mathematical notions are not absolute terms for Ockham.
 * He states mathematical terms in conditional form so that it was not necessary for him to suppose the real existence of such mathematical entities as points and lines in order to make useful use of them.
-* Ockham takes a nominalist approach (indeed he is often called the father of nominalism) believing that points, lines, etc.
 * In his studies of mathematical logic Ockham made important contributions to it which are significant today.
 * He considered a three valued logic where propositions can take one of three truth values.
 * This became important for mathematics in the 20th  century but it is remarkable that it was first studied by Ockham 600 years earlier.